Chiefs

 Pelham Glassford, former Brig.
 General as well as Washington D.C.
 Chief of Police, was hired on March 5, 1936 for $400 a month for a 90-day period.
 He was given full authority to “make changes that result in the greatest degree of efficiency and increased morale among its members and no member of the department will be involved in politics directly or indirectly.”
 He was tasked to submit to the city manager and commission recommendations for the selection a permanent police chief.
 He was the son of William A. Glassford a pioneer Arizonan and army man and was raised in Arizona.
 He also attended West Point.
 Chief Glassford served when the department purchased its first police ambulance.

-In the Fall of 1932 to increase the safety of students and teachers, Lefebvre placed Phoenix officers at school crossings throughout the city.
-The chief also warns residence that all bicycles operated in the city must have a bike license, which can be purchased at police headquarters for $.50.
-On October 1st, 1932 the Phoenix Police Department is assigned the radio frequency 2,430 kilocycles and the call letters K62J for its communication.
-In November the department begins accepting bids for radios to be placed in 12 police cars.
-On December 3rd, 1932, the Phoenix Police answer their very first radio call, a fight that had broken out at 16th Street and Jefferson.
-Earlier on November 15th Chief Lefebvre formed three “Machinegun Squads”.
-On January 12th Lefebvre was named City Engineer and N. W. Matlock, who was serving as Assistant Chief.
+In the Fall of 1932, to increase the safety of students and teachers, Chief Lefebvre placed Phoenix officers at school crossings throughout the city.
+The chief also warned residents that all bicycles operated in the city must have a bike license, which could be purchased at police headquarters for 50 cents.
+On October 1, 1932, the Phoenix Police Department was assigned the radio frequency 2,430 kilocycles and the call letters K62J for its communication.
+In November the department began accepting bids for radios to be placed in 12 police cars.
+On December 3, 1932, the Phoenix Police answer their very first radio call, a fight that had broken out at 16th Street and Jefferson.
+Earlier on November 15, 1932, Chief Lefebvre formed three “Machinegun Squads.”
+On January 12, 1933, Chief Lefebvre was named City Engineer.

 Under Roberts command, the Phoenix Police Department was rated one of the best in the nation, comprised of six motorcycles, 8 automobiles (3 large, 5 lighter), 70 men each working 9 hour shifts 6 days a week.
 Not soon after this accolade the department would add an additional four Ford Touring cars to its repertoire, chosen for their “speedy acceleration and quick getaway”.